 How to Advance in Music Production

-Music production is a very competitive field.
+Producing music is a very competitive field.
 However, you are more than capable of advancing if you can build and diversify your set of skills or collaborate with prestigious artists.

 You might start out in your own home studio, but over time, you could be invited to take part in bigger-budget projects.